Fast Homomorphic Linear Algebra with BLAS: Implementation

 Our implementations make use of highly optimized floating-point arithmetic libraries implementing the BLAS (basic linear algebra subroutines).
 In this context, we mostly use the {\tt dgemm} (double precision general matrix-matrix multiplication) and {\tt dgemv} (double precision general matrix-vector multiplication) primitives.
 As our algorithms provide reductions to $\ModPPMM$, we describe how we implemented $\ModPPMM$ based on $\fpPPMM$.
 We note that, in order to implement our algorithms, one might also choose to opt for ad hoc libraries offering implementations of $\ModPPMM$, often by reducing them to BLAS libraries; FLINT~\cite{flint} is one such library.

 Our experiments are based on the HEaaN library~\cite{heaanlib}, which implements CKKS.
-We used the OpenBLAS-0.3.26 implementation of BLAS.
+We used the Open\-\mbox{BLAS-0.3.26} implementation of BLAS.
 All the provided running times correspond to experiments on an Intel(R) Xeon(R) Gold 6342 CPU @ 2.80GHz, using a single thread.
-In all cases, our timings are averaged over 10 runs.
-All our parameters enable 128-bit security, according to the lattice estimator~\cite{lattice-estimator}.
+Even though we choose to provide single-thread timings to allow for easier comparison, we stress that most BLAS implementations (including OpenBLAS) are able to take advantage of available parallelism (including GPU parallelism in the case of cuBLAS).
+Our algorithms mostly rely on calls to BLAS and can thus take advantage of the available parallelism in the same proportion.
+The only exception to this is the Transpose algorithm, for which the \tweak component exhibits less parallelism.